lexingtontechus/lxtgroup-09602/content/pages/index.md

     features:
       - title: FoodTech
         content: >
-          FoodTech & Healthtech - Advances in food technology spans from replacement food sources to synthetic replacements of biopharma applications.
+          Advances in food technology spans from replacement food sources to synthetic replacements of biopharma applications.

           We are investing in businesses that divest & diversify in,